Personal finance experience

 Reducing friction before moving into final screens

-Flows and sitemap work helped make sure onboarding, account creation, budget setup, and recurring money management formed one connected experience.
-This stage clarified how users would move from setup into everyday tracking without losing context.
+Flows and sitemap work helped make sure onboarding, account creation, budget setup, transaction review, category oversight, and recurring money management formed one connected experience.
+This stage clarified how users would move from setup into everyday tracking without losing context or missing key financial signals.

 Budgetary user flow